FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :::{dropdown}What is the difference between USLCI and the FLCAC?
 :close:

 The FLCAC is a collaborative project across several agencies of the U.S. federal government intended to make life cycle inventory (LCI) data available across agencies and to the general public.
-The FLCAC hosts multiple LCI repositories one of which is the U.S. Life Cycle Inventory database (USLCI).
+The FLCAC hosts multiple LCI repositories one of which is the USLCI.
 USLCI is an LCI portal for datasets submitted by consulting, academia, & industry associations, the database includes several hundred process LCIs ranging from fuels combustion, transport, metals, chemicals, plastics, and glass to paper.
-More information on USLCI can be found [here](https://github.com/FLCAC-admin/uslci-content) and USLCI specific FAQS are available [here](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/03-frequently-asked-questions.md).
+More information on USLCI can be found [here](https://github.com/FLCAC-admin/uslci-content) and USLCI specific FAQS are available [below](#uslci).

 :::